 Sometimes an off-the wall review starts to gain traction.
 Negative comments begin to pile on, with lots of “me too” replies.
-These situations absolutely need to be addressed and they need to be addressed fast.
+These situations absolutely need to be addressed and they need to be addressed fast, lest we will probably be looking at a communication crisis.
 If you stay quiet and tell yourself that the complaint is simply too crazy to merit a response, you’re almost certainly inviting the fire to spread to other online sites or platforms.
 The best way to contain this type of mess is to face it directly.
 Get in the conversation with a brief, polite and truthful response.
 Often just stating a few obvious points will be enough to expose the insanity.
 Then bow out of the conversation and let the fire burn out by itself.

 4. It really is about you.

-Some people are simply motivated by a desire to spread unpleasantness.
+Some people are simply motivated by a desire to spread unpleasantness and this especially holds true for lifestyle-focused services or products.
 If that’s all a negative comment is – one person’s mean-spirited grab for attention – let it go.
 Yes, the criticism will remain visible online but engaging a miserable person is likely to incite a more damaging war of words.
 If the comment isn’t outrageous or slanderous and if it isn’t snowballing on its own, don’t draw more attention to it by responding.
 Hopefully there will soon be enough positive reviews to push the critical comment down to a less conspicuous position.
 But if the person is legitimately angry with you or your company, then it’s back to the first point: you need to make amends.

 5. When someone else reads the criticism and agrees with it.